 The tree can fall over if your cat climbs it so make sure that it is secure by using a sturdy stand and affixing your tree to a wall or the ceiling.
 It’s ideal to hang lights, ornaments and tinsel higher on the tree as well.
 If you put any chemical additive into the water to keep the tree fresh, be aware that it can be toxic to your cat and limit access to the water supply.

 Many holiday foods can cause illness or be toxic to your cat.
 Don’t feed your cat from the table and ask that any guests also refrain from giving people food to your pets.

 Keep any presents, especially those that might contain food, away from your cat and be sure to put away all ribbon after it has been used.
-If you suspect your cat has ingested any of the things discussed in this article, take your cat to your nearest Banfield hospital immediately.
+If you suspect your cat has ingested any of the things discussed in this article, you should contact your local veterinarian or emergency hospital immediately.

 For more information on curious cat behavior during the holidays, please read the articles below from our pet behavior resource library.
 You can also learn more about training, common challenges and behavior-related health issues in our preventive care center.